spacetelescope/webbpsf/docs/webbpsf.rst

 :py:class:`FITSOpticalElement <poppy.FITSOpticalElement>` instead to read in a disk file.

+Note, we do this as an example here to show how to modify an instrument class by subclassing it, which can let you add arbitrary new functionality.
+There's an easier way to add defocus specifically; see below.

     >>> class FGS_with_defocus(webbpsf.FGS):
     >>>     def __init__(self, *args, **kwargs):
     >>>         webbpsf.FGS.__init__(self, *args, **kwargs)